The following editorial was written by licensed psychologist, Ricard Magnusson (MSc in Psychology, University of Umeå).

-In this editorial, I explore two ways of boosting creativity.
+In this editorial, I explore two ways of boosting creativity in order to combat the dreaded writer’s/musician’s block.
 The first involves breaking free from our usual ways.
 The second explores how we can make limitations work to our advantage.

 You might have heard the phrase “cells that fire together, wire together”, first coined by neuropsychologist Donald Hebb in 1949 (Hebb, 1949).

 In short, it means that if you solve a problem a certain way, you are more likely to solve the problem the same way the next time you have a similar problem.

 On a neuropsychological level, it means that the network of brain cells, neurons, that get activated in a specific situation will be associated to each other and are therefore more likely to be activated together the next time you encounter a similar situation.

 The benefit of this is that it takes less effort for the brain to solve problems and make quick judgments about how to interpret a certain situation.